 - Perhaps most importantly, make sure to take care of yourself.
 You are in the midst of what is no doubt a stressful process, and it is important to pay attention to your own health.
 Now is the time to rally support from friends and family members, both for you and for your loved one.
 In addition, you might also consider joining a support group or seeking individual therapy or a support group.

-Why consider treatment for anxiety at Covington Behavioral Health Hospital in St. Tammany Parish
+Why consider treatment for anxiety at Covington Behavioral Health in St. Tammany Parish

 If a person who is struggling with an anxiety disorder does not receive treatment, he or she may suffer severe negative consequences.
 These disorders can prevent a person from being effective in his or her work environment, potentially causing demotion, job loss, long-term unemployment, and financial disruption.
 One’s social relationships and romantic relationships are also likely to suffer since anxiety disorders can leave those struggling with them unable to leave home.
 People with anxiety disorders are also at a greater risk of substance use disorders and can experience greater rates of cardiovascular problems.

-Types of anxiety treatment offered at Covington Behavioral Health Hospital in St. Tammany Parish
+Types of anxiety treatment offered at Covington Behavioral Health in St. Tammany Parish

 At Covington, we are committed to helping individuals at our center overcome the symptoms of anxiety disorders.
-Our hospital is a licensed 60-bed treatment center, and we specialize in treating adults who are experiencing acute changes in their emotional and mental well-being.
+Our hospital is a licensed, 104-bed treatment center, and we specialize in treating adolescents and adults who are experiencing acute changes in their emotional and mental well-being.

 Our primary methods of treatment at our hospital include cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), psychoeducation, creative therapies, crisis intervention, solution-focused treatment, and medication management.
 Patients follow a regular daily schedule.
 A typical day at Covington includes a morning wake-up, breakfast, and groups until 3:30 with patio breaks and a lunch break.
 Evenings at our hospital feature dinner, movie/TV time, phone time, snacks, and a wrap-up group before bed.